fruitbraker/serialization-ab-test/README.md

 ## What are the differences?
 _WIP_
 The only immediate difference is that Kotlin.X requires additional configuration for serializing/deserializing non-primitive types, such as `LocalDate`.
-Jackson automatically does that for you.
+Jackson automatically does that for you (at least for LocalDate) if you have the correct modules.

 ## Environment